Diabetes Life Insurance Cover

 Type 1 diabetes is an autoimmune disorder in which the body does not produce insulin, while Type 2 diabetes is a metabolic disorder in which insulin is not utilised properly.

-To secure the most suitable coverage, diabetics must consult the right insurance provider.
-Some providers may be more accommodating than others regarding pricing for people with diabetes.
+Diabetics must consult the right insurance provider to secure the most suitable coverage.
+Some providers may be more accommodating than others when it comes to pricing for people with diabetes.

 When applying for life insurance, diabetics should be prepared to provide information regarding their current HbA1c (blood glucose) levels, which insurers use to evaluate diabetes control.